-Bike damage from a car accident while being transported: Your homeowners, renters, or condo policy may cover your bike up to the limits of your policy.
-That includes situations where your bike is attached to a bike rack or mounted on your car.
+Bike damage from a car accident while you're having it transported: Your homeowners, renters, or condo policy may cover your bike up to the limits of your policy and minus your deductible.

-You crash your bike: If your bike is damaged because you fell off it or collided with a tree, pedestrian, curb, etc., it won’t be covered by your home, renters, or condo insurer unless you added it separately to your policy.
-This is very easy to do, and is simply called scheduling your bike as an individual item on your policy—also known as "adding a rider."
+You crash your bike: If your bike is damaged from a fall or collision with a tree, pedestrian, or another object, it may not be covered by your home, renters, or condo insurance unless you "scheduled" your bike as an individual item on your policy—also known as "adding a rider."
 Keep in mind that some insurers may not allow you to schedule your bike.

-A driver crashes into your bike: If you're riding your bike and involved in an accident where the other party is at fault (e.g., they crash into you), their auto insurance policy covers the damage.
-If the at-fault driver is uninsured, then you’ll want to file a claim on your homeowners, renters, or condo policy if the damages exceed your deductible.
+A driver crashes into your bike: If you're riding your bike and involved in an accident where the other party is at fault (e.g., they crash into you), their auto insurance policy may cover the damage.
+If the at-fault driver is uninsured, then you may want to file a claim on your homeowners, renters, or condo policy if the damages exceed your deductible.

-If you're injured in a bike accident, your health insurance will likely provide medical coverage.
-But your auto insurance may also cover your hospital bills, suffering, and lost wages.
-If you have personal injury protection or medical payments coverage (which can be optional coverages), your injuries will be covered.
-As with any auto insurance claim, you’re covered up to the specified limits of your coverage, and a deductible may apply.
-Remember, if you’re involved in an accident that isn't your fault, then the at-fault party's insurance should cover your bike and injuries.
-If the at-fault driver has no insurance, then the uninsured motorist insurance on your auto policy will kick in if you have that coverage.
+If you're injured in a bike accident with a driver, personal injury protection or medical payments coverage on your auto insurance policy may cover your hospital bills, suffering, and lost wages.
+If you're involved in an accident that isn't your fault, the at-fault party's insurance may cover the cost of your bike and injuries.
+If the at-fault driver has no insurance, the uninsured motorist insurance on your auto policy may kick in if you carry that coverage.

-It’s true that bicyclists usually bear the brunt of any collision, but it’s possible for you to cause property damage or even injure or kill someone else while riding your bike.
-In those rare cases, the liability limits on your homeowners, renters, or condo policy will generally cover you if the accident was your fault.
+If you cause property damage or injure or kill someone while riding your bike, personal liability coverage on your homeowners, renters, or condo policy may cover you if the accident was your fault.